HellicarAndLewis/FocusAndContext/README.md

  7. To run in Cove mode do the same but in the cove folder, you'll also need to rotate your screen by going to System Preferences > Displays and changing Rotation to 90 degrees.
  8. Everything should now be installed for a one-off play!
  9. To get the system installation ready you'll need to change a few settings in the comuters preferences: follow the instructions found here: http://openframeworks.cc/ofBook/chapters/installation_up_4evr_macosx.html ignoring step 3 and 5.

+##Intallation From Our System
+ 1. Connect computer to touch screen via HDMI and USB
+ 2. Power both computer and touch-screen, the 'cove' application will automatically launch.
+ 3. Ensure Computer is not covered so it will not over-heat.
+ 4. To Install Totem projection simply connect the media display device to a projector via HDMI or VGA and power both the projector and the playback device.
+The totem video loop will automatically start and run forever.
+ 5. If you want to change the idle time, ie the time the cove waits until it switches projects autonomously you'll need to quit the application by pressing escape.
+Navigate to the file found here: ~/Documents/openFrameworksNightly/apps/FocusAndContext/cove/bin/data/settings/idleTime.xml
+ 6. Double click on the xml file to open it in any text editor
+ 7. Change the time displayed from: <idleTime>150.</idleTime> to <idleTime>[NEW NUMBER]</idleTime> to whatever you want!

 ## Addons
 - ofxDatGui: https://github.com/braitsch/ofxDatGui